ReagentX/imessage-exporter/docs/binary/README.md

 ## Installation

-`cargo install logria` is the best way to install the app for normal use.
+`cargo install imessage_exporter` is the best way to install the app for normal use.
 (Not supported in Alpha Stage)

 ### Installing as a standalone app